 We hope and pray that this relationship between our ministry team and their community will bear greater fruit.
 We hope to see lives transformed by Christ’s amazing grace.
-Ultimately that isn’t up to us.
+Ultimately that is not up to us.
 This is God’s plan, not ours.
-We serve because He called us to do so.
+We serve because he called us to do so.

-I am thankful to be here in NYC for missionary training with International Project.
-I am thankful to be serving others in Christ’s name.
-I am thankful that God showed me its okay to wrestle with service and evangelism.
-Overall, I am simply thankful to be called and to be His.
+I am thankful to live in New York City for missionary training, serving others in Christ’s name.
+I am thankful God showed me it is okay to wrestle with service and evangelism.
+Overall, I am simply thankful to be called and to be his.

 Are you interested in missionary training?
 Contact us to learn more!